-Adapted from a recipe I collected while living in Tucson, Arizona, this Cucumber Salsa has a light & fresh quality from the cucumbers with a bold spicy flavor from jalapeños.
-It’s the kind of salsa you just want to drink it’s so yummy!
+Adapted from a recipe I collected while living in Tucson, Arizona, this Cucumber Salsa has a light & fresh crunch from cucumbers with a bold spicy flavor from jalapeños.
+It’s the kind of salsa you will want to drink from the bowl it’s so yummy!

-So, grab a bag of tortilla chips and enjoy summer salsas at their peak!
+Grab a bag of your favorite dipping chips and enjoy summer salsas at their peak!